emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

   * One "real" interview, where we talk about consulting and soft skills
   * A short meeting where the interviewers all compare notes and make a decision

-There's not much there, but we felt like we already had a pretty good process.
-We've got two interviews where we're actually writing code instead of doing some imaginary whiteboard stuff, or just talking randomly about what might happen if we had code in front of us.
-We've also got a session devoted to soft skills, which is a pretty large part of being a successful developer.

-Still, we had problems with consistency.
+Obviously, the above doesn't have much detail, but really we didn't *have* any details.
+Despite that, we still felt like we were doing relatively well, although we found we lacked consistency.
 Candidates might succeed or fail based on which interviewers they had rather than on their own merit.
-Our inconsistency implies that candidates are subject to the individual biases of our interviewers.
+This implies that candidates are subject to the individual biases of our interviewers, which is not a great thing.
 We'd like to hire based on things that we've agreed on as a group, rather than hiring whoever got lucky enough to be paired with an interviewer who was willing to see their best side.

-So, we made a bit of a push to refine our process.
-We identified a few problems that were hurting our consistency, and made some adjustments to address them.
+We've actually made a ton of changes to our process in the past year, but in the interest of time, I'm going to focus on just three problems that we found and addressed while trying to improve our consistency.

-## Consistency problem #1: False Negatives
+## Problem #1: False Negatives

 False positives (hiring someone not-great) are obviously a problem, but false negatives (failing to hire someone who is great) are too.
 Primarily, they mean